 Winter Underwear - The Base Layer (Foundation)

-is still a problem, in fact it can be more so than in a temperate
+temperatures, perspiration is still a problem, in fact it can

-undergoing any great level of exertion
+at almost all times whether undergoing any great level of exertion

 or not.
 If there are numerous insulating layers keeping you

 warm, then it is more difficult for the perspiration to be able

 to escape.
 If the perspiration is not removed it will result

 in the wearer becoming uncomfortable and a feeling of "clamminess"

 as well as decreasing the efficiency of the insulating layers.